Open Accounting and Open Banking: A Marriage Made in Heaven.

 Accounting 101: The accrual concept is the most fundamental principle of accounting which requires recording transactions when they are earned and not when they are received in cash.

-Banking data only recognises transactions as and when there has been a cash movement and therefore can be misleading.
+Banking data only recognises transactions as and when there has been a cash movement.
 For example, a small business may have signed a new 10-year lease on a brand new office building months before applying for a loan.
 Due to a rent-free period of 6 months, there will have been no cash movement in the business bank account.

-Third, businesses usually have numerous bank accounts, if a lender relies soley upon banking data, this leaves room for an applicant to window-dress their financial health by using a bank account that is primarily used for income (and exclude large purchases through a sperate bank account) when applying for a loan.
+Businesses usually have numerous bank accounts, if a lender relies solely upon banking data, this leaves room for an applicant to window-dress their financial health by using a bank account that is primarily used for income (and exclude large purchases through a separate bank account) when applying for a loan.
 Accounting platforms act as an aggregated platform for all business transactions.

 Accounts are designed to give more context to a small business’s financial position than can be gained from just bank transactions.
-In a world of Open Accounting, there’s no justification a small business lender not gathering this rich, additional data.
+In a world of Open Accounting, there is no justification for a small business lender not gathering this rich, additional data.

 Isn’t accounting data modifiable?

 As an SME ourselves, Codat uses Xero on a daily basis to assess and report on the financial performance of the business.